dankamzik/Dan-Kamzik-Notes/README.md

 # Dan-Kamzik-Notes
 Notes
-This is a repostory of ntoes pertaining to web development.
+This is a repostory of notes pertaining to web development.